-The objective of this study was to contrast the prevalence and species of colonization of Non-Candida albicans Candida (NCAC) in the oral cavity of denture wearers and non-denture wearers and asses associated risk factors of their colonization.
+Objective: The objective of this study was to contrast the prevalence and species of colonization of Non-Candida albicans (NCAC) in the oral cavity of denture wearers and non-denture wearers; also asses associated risk factors of their colonization.

-A total of 208 subjects were studied: 104 denture wearers and 104 non-denture wearers, matched by age and sex, comprised the experimental and control groups, respectively.

-Each subject was instructed to perform oral rinsing using a phosphate-buffered saline solution, which was expectorated and processed for the recovery of Candida species on Sabouraud dextrose agar.
-Isolates were identify by culturing on chromogenic candida agar and noting species-specific colony characteristics.
+Methods: A total of 208 subjects were studied: 104 denture wearers and 104 nondenture wearers, matched by age, sex, comprised the experimental control groups, respectively.
+Each subject was instructed to perform oral rinsing using a phosphate-buffered saline solution, which was expectorated processed for the recovery of Candida species on on Sabouraud dextrose agar.
+Isolates were identified by culturing on chromogenic Candida agar noting species-specific colony characteristics.

-There was a significant oral carriage rate of NCAC among denture wearers (5.83% versus 11.1% in controls) with associated risk factor (5.4) (PV<0.001).
-The most common isolated NCAC were C.Krusi and C.tropicalis with significant OR (5.5 and 4.7 respectively).
-When co-infections were considered, there was highly significant association of C. albicans + C. krusi oral colonization in cases (OR=4.56, PV<0.001).
-There was a significant oral carriage rate of NCAC among male denture wearers (36.9%, OR=6.6, PV<0.001).
-In addition, there was a significant rate of NCAC colonization with complete denture (rate= 50%, OR=2.4, PV= 0.02).
-While no significant increase associated with colonization of NCAC with partial, acrylic and/or chrome cobalt denture.
+Results: There was a significant oral carriage rate of NCAC among denture wearers (5.83% versus 11.1% in controls) with associated risk factor (5.4) (p<0.001).
+The most common isolated NCAC were C. Krusi C. tropicalis with significant OR (5.5, 4.7 respectively).
+When co-infections were considered, there was highly significant association of C. albicans + C. krusi oral colonization in cases (OR=4.56, p<0.001).
+There was a significant oral carriage rate of NCAC among male denture wearers (36.9%, OR=6.6, p<0.001).
+In addition, there was a significant rate of NCAC colonization with complete denture (rate=50%, OR=2.4, P=0.02).
+While no significant increase associated with colonization of NCAC with partial, acrylic /or chrome cobalt denture.

-Conclusion

-Based on the results of this study ability of NCAC were greater in denture wearers than non-denture wearers, also greater risk of NCAC were found with males, older ages, and complete denture.
+Conclusion: Based on the results of this study ability of NCAC were greater in denture wearers than non-denture wearers, also greater risk of NCAC were found with males, older ages, complete denture.